lmiller1990/flux-entities/ARTICLE.md

 }
 ```

-This is already a great start.
-Accessing a single entity is a more common need than iterting over the entire collection.
+Accessing a single entity is a more common need than iterating over the entire collection.
 If you simply store all the entities in an array, whenever you want a specific one, you need to iterate over each element, checking some key (usually an id).
 With the hashmap, we simply do `users.all[id]` to retrieve a specific user's details.By storing the actual data in a hash map, looking up a user is a O(n) operation.

 If you do want to iterate over them (for example, if we want to show an entire list of projects) you would simply do: